zetseatZ/into-cps.github.io/codegen/index.md

 - 1. Go to `Help->Install New Software...`.
 - 2. Select `Overture VDM2C Development` in the `Work with:` box.
 If this option does not exist, the repository is `http://overture.au.dk/vdm2c/development/ide/repository/target/repository/`.
-- 3. Below, select `Overture FMU Export`.
+- 3. Below, select `Overture C Code Generator`.
 - 6. Click Next / Finish follow the usual procedure to accept and install.

 To check for updates to the C code generator,